AirLabUR/gss/index.md

 ## Abstract

-<div style="text-align: justify"> Music source separation under full supervision,
-where paired mixed signals and source signals are both available, has obtained substantial progress over the years.
-However, this setting highly relies on large amounts of paired data.
-Source-only supervision, on the other hand, decouples the process of learning a mapping from a mixture to particular sources into a two stage paradigm: source modeling and separation.
-Recent systems under source-only supervision either achieve good performance in synthetic toy experiments or limited performance in music separation task.
-In this paper, we leverage flow based generators to train music source priors and likelihood based objective to separate music mixtures.
-Experiments show that in both singing voice and music separation tasks in MUSDB18 dataset, our proposed systems achieve competitive results to one of the full supervision systems.
-We also demonstrate one variant of our proposed systems is capable of separating new source tracks effortlessly.</div>
+<div style="text-align: justify"> Full supervision models for source separation are trained on mixture-source parallel data and have achieved superior performance in recent years.
+However, large-scale and naturally mixed parallel training data are difficult to obtain for music, and such models are difficult to adapt to mixtures with new sources.
+Source-only supervision models, in contrast, only require clean sources for training; They learn source models and then apply these models to separate the mixture.
+In this paper, we leverage flow-based implicit generators to train music source priors and likelihood-based objectives to separate music mixtures.
+Experiments show that in singing voice separation and music separation tasks, our proposed approach achieves competitive performance to one of the full supervision systems.
+We also demonstrate that our approach is capable of separating new source tracks without the need of retraining the separation model from scratch as what full supervision models do. </div>

 <br>